 -- Warren Buffett

 Heck, nobody's perfect.
 From time to time, even the best investors in the world make mistakes.
-It's important you don't set yourself up for a complete catastrophe when you do.
-Companies with large cash balances that make up a significant portion of their market cap, such as K-Swiss
+It's important you don't set yourself up for a complete meltdown when you do.
+Companies with large cash balances that make up a significant portion of their market cap, such as Ingersoll Rand

 The best situation you can put yourself in is when your investments offer such a large margin of safety that even if you don't end up being right, you'll still turn out OK.
 It's like playing Russian roulette with a squirt gun.